Introduction to Employee motivation in the workplace:

 - How do they want to pace their (long) career?

 Get them to contemplate deeply on their career; it’s a marathon and not a 100m stint.
 And the onus is on them to make their dream career happen.
 But of course, you are fully available to support and participate in its realization.

 - Strengthen their professional skills with adequate training.

 This may come as a surprise, but training is yet another underutilized facet in the professional world.
 Yes, we attend a lot of training (skill-based, process-based, etc.).
 But often, employees attend training merely because they should (their manager volunteered them for it) or because they can (and treat this as a welcome break from a monotonous job).
 They hardly ever attend training because they want to do so and think it worthwhile.

 The problem lies in the lack of communication.
 Either the employee or his manager is unaware of the purpose or need for training.
 Instead, consider planning your team’s training with their participation.
 Share with them how you think this will aid their *growth*.
 (Yes, that magic word again!)
 Give them clear directives on the tangibles you want them to achieve due to it, post-training.
 With this simple communication in place, training will enhance organisational effectiveness and employee motivation activities and fulfillment.

 This is perhaps the most subtle yet powerful facet to improve employee motivation in the workplace (which is why we saved it for the last).

 This requires YOU to have YOUR employee motivation in the workplace at an all-time high.

-You see, employees don’t just love/ hate their managers, they also tend to follow the good, bad and ugly traits of their managers.
+You see, employees don’t just love/ hate their managers; they also tend to follow their managers’ good, bad and ugly traits.

 It is the same with your team.